Asapros/cheezen/README.md

 Usage
 -----
 Install the project with python *poetry* tool.
 Set `TOKEN` and `ENGINE` environment variables to lichess bot token and engine executable path respectively.
 You can also use a `.env` file to store configuration.
 Use `poetry run start` to start the bot.
 Logging configuration is stored in `logging.yaml`.
+You can also use the `LOGLEVEL` environment variable to ignore some logs.

 Interface
 ---------